 12. Angelica Ross is the founder and CEO of TransTech Social Enterprises, but you may recognize her as the ballroom queen on Fx’s Pose and American Horror Story.
 She is a self-taught computer programmer who accredits technology for keeping her from living in the margins.
 Angelica started TransTech to give tech apprenticeships to members of the trans community.

-13. Marsha P. Johnson is a legendary Drag queen who had a strong presence in the Stonewall revolution of 1969.
+13. Marsha P. Johnson was an activist, a self-identified drag queen, performer, and survivor who had a strong presence in the Stonewall revolution of 1969.
 She was an advocate for housing for trans kids.
 In honor of her 75 birthday, Marsha P. Johnson State Park became the first state park in New York to honor LGBTQ people and transgender womxn of color.

 14. Aliya Rahman builds software for the social justice movement, trains new coder activists of color, and works to build and strengthen results-heavy relationships between techies and community organizers.
 Rahman has a background in legislative, electoral, and community organizing for racial and criminal justice campaigns.
 She is grateful to be part of an active ecosystem of women and people of color who believe tech plays a pivotal role in creating social change.